How To Take Off Acrylic Nails With Hot Water

 1. Trim, Shape, And File

-Finally, remove any product from the cuticle and gently push them back so they have an easier time lifting.
+Finally, remove any product from the cuticle and gently push it back so they have an easier time lifting.

 2. Boil Water